siobhain/ccdshop/README.md

 ## About

 Memory Lane Jewellery is a fictional online jewellery store selling handmade jewellery.
 All pieces are designed and carefully crafted by master goldsmith Julia Diamond.
 She has created a range of jewellery that can be of sentimental & nostalgic value to whomever wears it.
-Each is designed to help create precious memories,  mark milestones & is made from highest quality precious metals to be enjoyed over a lifetime & cherish into the future
+Each is designed to help create precious memories,  mark milestones & is made from highest quality precious metals to be enjoyed over a lifetime & cherish into the future.
+When appropriate, there is option to personalise items by requesting an engraving of your own message to the jewellery item.

 ## Owners Stipulations